agrajm/cloudacademyk8s/README.md

 kubectl get pod --namespace=kube-system | grep dashboard
 ```
 * create a NodePort service similar to [this one](https://github.com/agrajm/cloudacademyk8s/blob/master/setup/dashboard-service.yaml) exposing the dashboard
-* To sign in to the dashboard follow the steps [here](https://github.com/kubernetes/dashboard/wiki/Access-control#introduction) to get a token
+* To sign in to the dashboard, navigate to [https://localhost:31234](https://localhost:31234) in Firefox and follow the steps [here](https://github.com/kubernetes/dashboard/wiki/Access-control#introduction) to get a token